Typical clinical presentation of acne lesions affecting facial skin.

 When appropriately selected and professionally supervised, such procedures may therefore represent a useful adjunct within comprehensive acne-oriented care.

 Not all acne presentations should be approached in the same way.
-The potential place of dermatologic skin renewal procedures depends on the clinical pattern, the intensity of inflammation, the chronicity of lesions, and the presence of visible residual changes.
+The potential role of dermatologic skin renewal procedures depends on lesion morphology, inflammatory activity, chronicity, and the presence of visible residual changes.

-In practice, these procedures may be more relevant in patients presenting with:
+In clinical practice, these procedures may be particularly relevant in patients presenting with:

-Patients with retention lesions and irregular epidermal turnover may be particularly suitable for carefully selected skin renewal approaches, especially when the objective is to improve surface regularity and support physiologic cutaneous renewal.
+Patients with retention lesions and altered epidermal turnover may be particularly suitable for carefully selected skin renewal approaches, especially when the objective is to improve surface regularity and support physiologic cutaneous renewal.

-In adult patients, the clinical interest may also relate to the coexistence of several concerns at the same time, such as persistent acne activity, textural irregularity, dull complexion, and residual dyschromia after prior inflammatory lesions.
+In adult patients, the clinical relevance often lies in the coexistence of multiple concerns, including persistent acne activity, textural irregularity, dull complexion, and residual pigmentation following inflammatory lesions.

 By contrast, highly inflammatory, extensive, or deeply active acne presentations require greater caution.
-In such cases, the priority remains appropriate medical evaluation and control of inflammatory activity before considering supportive dermatologic renewal strategies.
+In such situations, priority should be given to appropriate medical evaluation and control of inflammatory activity before considering supportive dermatologic renewal strategies.

-The most suitable candidates are therefore not defined by the word acne alone, but by the actual morphology of lesions, the biological behavior of the skin, and the broader clinical objective pursued in each individual case.
+The most appropriate candidates are therefore not defined by the term acne alone, but by lesion morphology, biological skin behavior, and the specific clinical objective pursued in each individual case.

 CLINICAL EVALUATION